coupergateway/couper-examples/saml/README.md

 # Single-Sign-On with SAML

 The Security Assertion Markup Language (SAML) 2.0 defines the Web Browser Single-Sign-On Profile (for more information see secion 4.1 in https://www.oasis-open.org/committees/download.php/56782/sstc-saml-profiles-errata-2.0-wd-07.pdf).
-In this profile the web browser sends a `GET` request containing the SAML request data to the the SAML identity provider (IdP); the IdP authenticates the user and then causes the browser to send a `POST` request with the SAML response data containing an assertion with information about the authenticated user to the SAML service provider (SP).
+In this profile the web browser sends a `GET` request containing the SAML request data to the SAML identity provider (IdP); the IdP authenticates the user and then causes the browser to send a `POST` request with the SAML response data containing an assertion with information about the authenticated user to the SAML service provider (SP).

 Couper can act as such a SAML service provider: it creates the SAML request URL and processes the SAML response.